Universal quantum computing with qubits embedded in trapped-ion qudits: Introduction.

-On the top of overcoming various experimental challenges, the development of qudit-based processors also require new approaches for realizing quantum algorithms and, specifically, compiling quantum circuits having qudits as resource.
-Already for the case of qutrits $(d=3)$, additional level is of help for decompositions of multiqubit gates~\cite{Ralph2007,White2009,Ionicioiu2009,Wallraff2012,Gokhale2019,Nikolaeva2022}.
+On the top of overcoming various experimental challenges, the development of qudit-based processors also requires new approaches for realizing quantum algorithms and, specifically, compiling quantum circuits having qudits as a resource.
+Already for the case of qutrits $(d=3)$, additional level is useful for decompositions of multiqubit gates~\cite{Ralph2007,White2009,Ionicioiu2009,Wallraff2012,Gokhale2019,Nikolaeva2022}.
 In addition, one can consider qudit’s space as a space of multiple qubits, e.g. ququart ($d=4$) as two qubits~\cite{Kiktenko2015-2,Kiktenko2015,Kolachevsky2022}.
-For larger available qudit dimensionalities, one may think of combining these approaches~\cite{Nikolaeva2021}.
-In the case of trapped ions, the development of resource-efficient compilation schemes for various dimensionalities on the basis of native operations remains an important problem, which is essential for realizing quantum algorithms~\cite{Nikolaeva2021,Mato2022,Ringbauer2023, Fischer2023}.
+For larger qudit dimensionalities, one can combine these approaches~\cite{Nikolaeva2021}.
+In general, the development of resource-efficient compilation schemes for various dimensionalities on the basis of native operations remains a problem, which is crucial for realizing quantum algorithms~\cite{Nikolaeva2021,Mato2022,Ringbauer2023, Fischer2023}.
 Using a trapped ion platform as an example, we investigate how the multilevel resource of qudits allows solving it elegantly.

-In this work, we propose a method for compilation of qubit quantum circuits on trapped-ion qudits with various dimensionalities.
-For this purpose we develop several qudit-based decompositions of the generalized CZ gate, where we use the M$\o$lmer-S$\o$rensen (MS) gate~\cite{Molmer-Sorensen1999,Molmer-Sorensen1999-2,Molmer-Sorensen2000} as basic quantum operation.
-For qutrits, our results are based on the development of decomposition the generalized Toffoli gate with the use of qutrit-based MS gate.
-Second, we consider approaches for decomposing multiqubit Toffoli gate using ququarts, which can be considered as a pair of two qubits.
-Specifically, the qubit MS gate allows one to realize the controlled-phase gate between two qubits in two distinct ququarts as a single operation.
-As our approach uses the MS gate, we expect that our findings are directly applicable for trapped-ion-based qudit processors.